Human Capital Formation

 The most powerful way to improve and expand the fruitful workforce in the state is by nourishing and building up the education system.
 It is acknowledged as the root of human capital formation, that is the reason why the parents and also the government spend more on education.
-Few objectives why individual and state investment in education are.
+Few objectives why individual and state investment is more in education are:

-- Build manpower and enhance their technical skills, to improve workers productivity and therefore resulting in economic growth
+- To build manpower and enhance their technical skills, to improve workers productivity, hence resulting in economic growth

 Investment in Health

-The second major source of human capital formation is the Health sector.
+The second major source of human capital formation is the health sector.
 A person who is unwell will absolutely influence productivity.
-Few health-related investments are, providing clean and safe drinking water and therapeutic medicines, etc.
+Few health-related investments are: providing clean and safe drinking water, therapeutic medicines, etc.

-Information associated with education, health can be achieved by spending money.
+Information associated with education and health can be achieved by spending money.
 For example, data concerning salaries are prepared for different markets.

 Problems of Human Capital Formation

-- Gender Inequality and High Regional Disparity: These two factors the human development skill
+Gender inequality and high regional disparity: These two factors affect the human development skill.

-- Insufficient On-Job training: In the Agriculture sector, on-job training to handle advanced equipment are not provided to the worker.
+Insufficient on-job training: In the agriculture sector, on-job training to handle advanced equipment is not provided to the worker.